 (That's my little cutie pie in the picture with me.)

 She ate 2 or 3 candy bars and nothing

 happened at all.
 No vomiting, no diarrhea.
 Zippity dooh dah.

 In the meantime my sister gave her Sheltie dog an Oreo chocolate cookie every day for the 15 years her dog lived, so go figure.

 Of course you should watch what your dog eats and certainly any type of chocolate or sugary candy treat is still a no-no. But dogs do get into things occasionally so the point is to know how much is too much and avoid pointless panic.
 Here we go.

-After brushing up on the subject of chocolate for dogs, I've broken it down to three categories with the approximate dosage you may worry about.
+I've broken it down into three categories with the approximate dosage you may worry about.
 Of course your dog is an individual so after the dosages, I have signs and symptoms of chocolate overdose.